-Remove the four M8 button head screws and eight washers securing the glass retainer to the door with a 5mm hex key.
+Remove the six M8 button head screws and twelve washers securing the glass retainer to the door with the supplied 5mm hex key.

 Gently lift the glass retainer up and out, taking careful note that the glass may still be held in the retainer and could fall out.